adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 Myetherwallet is a trustless open-source application that allows you to interact with the ethereum network without running a full client.
 You can create and manage wallets without uploading your private key.

-To sign a transaction perform the following steps:
+To sign a message perform the following steps:
 * go to [https://www.myetherwallet.com/](https://www.myetherwallet.com/)
 * click "View wallet info" tab
 * chose how you would like to access your wallet and decrypt it locally